Home » Finance » VALife Insurance Program to Replace S-DVI

 VALife

-If you have a VA disability rating from the Department of Veterans Affairs, you may qualify for a VA life insurance policy offered to disabled veterans known as VALIfe.
-According to VA.gov, “You’re eligible for VALife if you have a VA service-connected disability rating—even if your rating is 0%” and there is no time limit to apply once you get your rating.
+If you have a VA disability rating from the Department of Veterans Affairs, you may be eligible for a VA life insurance policy specifically designed for disabled veterans.
+This policy is known as VALife.
+According to VA.gov, “You’re eligible for VALife if you have a VA service-connected disability rating—even if your rating is 0%.”
+There is no time limit to apply once you receive your rating.

 Public Law 116-315 was passed in 2021.
-It was intended to do many things, including modernizing the VA life insurance program to replace an older version.
-That modernization took effect on the first day of 2023.
+It was intended to accomplish several objectives, including modernizing the VA life insurance program to replace an outdated version.
+That modernization took effect on January 1, 2023.

 In the past, the Department of Veterans Affairs offered enrollment options for a life insurance program for veterans with VA-rated disabilities.
-This insurance, known as Service-Disabled Veterans Life Insurance (S-DVI), was meant to provide affordable coverage to qualifying vets, offering up to $40 thousand in coverage.
+This insurance, known as Service-Disabled Veterans Life Insurance (S-DVI), was meant to provide affordable coverage.
+It offered up to $40,000 in coverage for qualifying vets.

 However, thanks to Public Law 116-315, that program closed to new enrollments at the end of 2022.
-In 2023, the VA will offer a new life insurance program called VALife to replace S-DVI.
+In 2023, the VA will introduce a new life insurance program, VALife, to replace S-DVI.

 What Is VALife?